 Our Aethlon ADAPT products may be made unmarketable by new scientific or technological developments where new treatment modalities are introduced that are more efficacious and/or more economical than our Aethlon ADAPT products.
 The homeland security industry is growing rapidly with many competitors that are trying to develop products or vaccines to protect against infectious disease.
-Any one of our competitors could develop a more effective product that would render our technology obsolete.
-Further, our ability to achieve significant and sustained penetration of our key target markets will depend upon our success in developing or acquiring technologies developed by other companies, either independently, through joint ventures or through acquisitions.
+Any one of our competitors could develop a more effective product that would render our technologies developed by other companies, either independently, through joint ventures or through acquisitions.
 If we fail to develop or acquire, and manufacture and sell, products that satisfy our customers' demands, or we fail to respond effectively to new product announcements by our competitors by quickly introducing competitive products, then market acceptance of our products could be reduced and our business could be adversely affected.
 We cannot assure you that our products will remain competitive with products based on new technologies.